fangel/fangel.github.com/_posts/2011-01-06-mobile-detection-varnish-drupal.md

 achieved our goal: High-performance coupled with pages catered to the users device.

+# Appendix A: Varnish and WURFL.

+[Dave Hall][davehall-twitter] recently pointed me in the direction of a Feb.
+2011 blog post titled
+[*Mobile Device Detection with WURFL and Varnish*][enrise-blog-post] by [Enrise][enrise].
+It outlines a solution where they load the WURFL XML file into memory and queries it with xPath.
+They rely on the assumption that if the User-Agent is listed in WURFL it's a mobile device.
+This is a reasonably assumption, but I would like to have seen WURFL put to a better use than a simple hit-or-miss check.
+Specifically I miss the possibility of detection different groupings of devices, namely tablets and smartphones.
+A tablet and a smartphone has radically different screen solutions and in my mind therefore shouldn't be using the same layout.
+So if the WURFL solution should be any good it shouldn't just check for an existing User-Agent in the WURFL file, it should use the attributes associated with each device and then return the type of device.

+Also, according to the comments on the post, a better way of loading shared libraries into Varnish than what the author uses exists.
+So if a improved version should be created the loading mechanism should also be updated.

+Despite these shortcomings I see the post as a very promising start to what could become a great Varnish plugin.
+My own C skills are minimal, so I wouldn't attempt to take on the task but if anyone is, I would support it in any way I could.

 [wurfl]: http://wurfl.sourceforge.net/ "Wireless Universal Resource File"
 [varnish]: http://www.varnish-cache.org/ "Varnish Cache"
 [deviceatlas]: http://deviceatlas.com/ "DeviceAtlas"